 We love chocolate ice cream: Phish Food, Chocolate Fudge brownie (now in both dairy & vegan friendly versions), the list goes on!
 And part of the reason we love our chocolate ice cream is because the cocoa that we use to make it is Fairtrade.
 Recently our friends at the Fairtrade Foundation went on a visit to the farmers’ cooperatives that Ben & Jerry’s support through Fairtrade cocoa.
 We wanted to share one of the amazing stories they brought back – the story of a woman called Pauline.

-For 14 years Pauline has been a member of CAPRERSSA in Cote d’Ivoire, one of the cooperatives that Ben & Jerry’s support through Fairtrade cocoa.
-Pauline has three children: a girl aged 19 and two boys aged 18 and 16.
+For more than 15 years, Pauline has been a member of CAPRESSA in Cote d’Ivoire, one of the cooperatives that Ben & Jerry’s support through Fairtrade cocoa.
+Pauline has three children: a girl aged 21 and two boys aged 20 and 18.
 In Pauline’s community, land rights pass down along male relatives; and so when her husband died it was her uncle who inherited her farm, not Pauline.
 Fortunately, her mother was able to give her a small plot of land.
 By cultivating cocoa on it, Pauline learnt about Fairtrade and saw the positive impacts it was having on people around her – so she decided to join too.

 The Fairtrade Premium has provided many things for Pauline, but perhaps the most impactful change has been access to an education through literacy classes for women in the cooperative.